Skokoo/OpetHunter/docs/CODE_OF_CONDUCT.md

 ## 2. Expected Behavior
 * **Professional Collaboration:** Share knowledge on ARM64/x86_64, provide constructive code reviews, and respect diverse technical perspectives.
+* **Respecting Mistakes:** Respect the mistakes of others instead of mocking them.
+Everyone makes mistakes, and they should be treated as learning opportunities rather than targets for ridicule.
 * **Prohibited Conduct:** Harassment, personal insults, political disputes, and the unauthorized disclosure of private information (doxxing) are strictly forbidden.
 * **Technical Focus:** Maintain discussions centered around the development of this pocket decompiler project.
 Non-technical or unrelated social debates should be avoided.